kdgregory/log4j-aws-appenders/docs/jmx.md

 * The post-substitution name of the destination (stream/topic).
 * The number of messages that have been successfully sent to the destination.
+* The number of messages that have been discarded due to inability to send.
 * The most recent error (initialization or runtime), with timestamp and stacktrace.